 If you’re reading this post, I’ll go ahead and assume that you have lost a clear connection with your fullness and that you struggle to stop eating when full.
 The disconnect may have happened at a young age for you or, like me, when you went on your first diet.

-Whatever your story is, it’s what makes you, you.
+Whatever your story, it’s what makes you, you.
 And you are in the majority, my friend.
 So many of us do not know what it truly takes to fuel our bodies.
 But, we’re not without hope.
-Eating until you’re satisfied IS a skill that you can (re) learn
+Eating until you’re satisfied IS a skill that you can (re) learn.

 For some, the idea of stopping their meals when comfortable makes them squirm in their restaurant booth.
 For others, they’re ready to change but don’t quite know how to make it happen.
-The rest, well, they quit reading to hit up the Super Buffet 3 paragraphs ago.
+The rest, well, they quit reading 3 paragraphs ago to go hit up the Super Buffet.

 As we move forward, there are two levels of instruction I’d like to share with you.
 These go hand-in-hand.
 One area will likely be easier for you than the other.